js2264/js2264.github.io/content/papers/meneu_science_2025/index.md

 ---

-**Meneu † & Chapard † & Serizay †**, Westbrook, Routhier, Ruault, et al. Sequence-dependent activity and compartmentalization of foreign DNA in a eukaryotic nucleus. ***Science 2025***
+Meneu † & Chapard † & Serizay †, Westbrook, Routhier, Ruault, et al. Sequence-dependent activity and compartmentalization of foreign DNA in a eukaryotic nucleus, Science 2025

 ---